Insaniquarium: Gameplay

 Insaniquarium can be played in four modes: Adventure, Time Trial, Challenge, or Virtual Tank.
 In Adventure mode, a player advances through four tanks, each with five levels.
 In each level, the player must earn enough money to buy three egg pieces to advance to the next level.
 During an initial playthrough of Adventure mode, at the end of each level of a tank, the player receives a new pet from the egg.
 While 24 pets can be earned throughout Adventure mode, each level requires the player to pick three pets.
 Each pet can aid the player during gameplay.
 There are bonus rounds where the player can collect shells, which can be spent to place fish in the Virtual Tank.

 After a tank is completed in Adventure mode, it will be unlocked in Time Trial mode.
 Time Trial mode restricts the player to completing the first tank in five minutes and in ten minutes for the three subsequent tanks.
 The purpose of each level is to collect as much money before the time runs out.
 Challenge mode is unlocked after Adventure mode is completed, and there are four levels that are unlocked in subsequent order.
 The player has to fight increasingly difficult waves of aliens while taking care of the fishes and unlocking the pieces to the egg.
 Both modes award the player with shells.
-The Virtual Tank is the player's personal aquarium where their fish is maintained.
+The Virtual Tank is the player's personal aquarium where their fish are maintained.
 The tank can be used as a screensaver.